Sunday, August 12, 2018, 08:00-17:00

 Key: Students will also present a poster of their work at the main conference.

-In addition to the conference poster, each student should bring a “one-pager” describing their research (perhaps a small version of the poster using letter or A4 paper) for sharing with faculty mentors, other students, and conference attendees.
+In addition to the conference poster, each student is encouraged bring a “one-pager” describing their research (perhaps a small version of the poster using letter or A4 paper) for sharing with faculty mentors, other students, and conference attendees.

 After the Conference